 Are you especially trained, or are you specially trained?
 Should you be especially grateful for a gift or specially grateful?
-There's only one letter between these words, but it can make a big difference!
-Keep reading to learn when you should use especially vs. specially in writing and conversation.
+There's only one letter difference between these words, but that one letter changes the whole meaning!
+Discover when to use especially vs. specially in writing and conversation.

 Both especially and specially are adverbs that describe more about a verb or adjective.
 You use especially when you want to say "above all" or "to a great extent."
 When you use especially in this way, it typically appears in an adjective phrase (before the adjective).

 Examples of especially to mean "above all" include:

 - I'm especially grateful for your support this year.

 - Be especially careful on the icy roads tonight.